-Departure from a Corporate Governance Code recommendation
+Departure from a Corporate Governance Code Recommendation

-The term of office of the Kesko Board members departs from the one year term of the Corporate Governance Code's recommendation 10 – Term of the directors.
-The term of office of the company Board is determined in accordance with the company's Articles of Association.
-The General Meeting makes decisions on amendments to the Articles of Association.
-According to the Articles of Association, the term of office of a Board member is three (3) years, starting at the close of the General Meeting electing the member and expiring at the close of the third (3rd) Annual General Meeting after the election.
+The term of office of Kesko's Board members departs from the one-year term of office pursuant to Recommendation 6 – Term of Office of the Board of Directors – of the Corporate Governance Code.
+The term of office of the Company's Board of Directors is determined in accordance with the Company's Articles of Association.
+The General Meeting decides on amendments to the Articles of Association.
+According to the Company's Articles of Association, the term of office of a Board member is three (3) years, starting at the close of the General Meeting electing the member and expiring at the close of the third (3rd) Annual General Meeting after the election.

 Kesko’s Board of Directors proposes to the Annual General Meeting on 30 March 2023 that the Company’s Articles of Association be amended so that the term of office for a Board member would be one (1) year, starting at the closing of the General Meeting that elects the Board member and ending at the close of the next Annual General Meeting to follow.
 The amended Articles of Association would apply from the 2024 Annual General Meeting onwards.
 The General Meeting will decide on the matter.